The Right to Education

 Governments should develop national policies that will progressively expand and improve the educational system and successively introduce free education at all levels.
 Every state should respect the right to educational freedom.
 This includes respect for the religious and moral convictions of the children and their parents, the liberty of parents or legal guardians to chose other than public school in which to enroll their children, and the freedom of every individual or institution to establish educational institutions as long as they conform to national standards for curricula and admissions.

-General Comment 13 of the Committee on Economic, Social, and Cultural Rights has set forth these standards for the right to education:
+In its General Comment 13, the Committee on Economic, Social, and Cultural Rights has interpreted the substantive components of the right to education as including: